domcloud/container/README.md

 + 80 and 443 for HTTP/HTTPS
 + 2443 for Webmin

 There's `http://localhost` Handled by NGINX to that runs our [bridge](https://github.com/domcloud/bridge/) software.
-This sorftware orchestrates your VM based on (To be undocumented) REST APIs.
+This software orchestrates your VM based on (To be undocumented) REST APIs.

 Go to `https://localhost:2443` in your browser to open webmin.
 Additionally, go to `http://localhost/status/check` and  `http://localhost/status/test` To see if all services running and configured correctly.

+Enter credential `root` with `rocky` as password for SSH and Webmin login.

 The root password includes the `root` webmin access is `rocky`.
 The `bridge` HTTP secret and webmin login is also set to `rocky`.

-Things to do after your VM online:
+## Things to do after your VM Running

+### Have A Static Public IP

+Please assign your `80` and `443` to your static public IP address.

+If you don't have a public IP address or you're just running the whole VM behind NAT or your personal laptop, please **have a domain** and install [Cloudfare Zero Trust HTTP Tunnel](https://medium.com/@tomer.klein/cloudflare-zero-trust-setting-up-my-first-tunnel-1276ae4b61a4) to port `80` inside the VM.

 ### Change your VM passwords

-> [!IMPORTANT]
-> **Change your VM password to very strong one before exposing it to the public.**

 You have 4 passwords to change: